📋 BSc Agriculture Eligibility 2026 — Admission, Entrance Exams & Process

 BSc Agriculture Eligibility

-To be eligible for BSc Agriculture (Bachelor of Science in Agriculture), a candidate must have completed 10+2 (Class 12) with the required subject combination and minimum percentage.
-Admission is through national or state-level entrance exams, or direct merit-based selection.
+To be eligible for BSc Agriculture (Bachelor of Science in Agriculture), a candidate must have completed 10+2 (Class 12) with the required subject combination and minimum percentage required by the target college or counselling route.
+Admission can happen through CUET (ICAR-UG), state-level agriculture entrance systems, university-specific counselling, or direct merit-based selection in some private colleges.

 Academic Eligibility